Kraft has a long history of operating in Britain.

 Kraft opened a dairy plant at Haverfordwest, Pembrokeshire in 1962.

 Kraft acquired Brains, a fresh meat company, in 1966.

-Kraft held 70 percent of the British processed cheese market by 1968.
-Dairylea was the leading processed cheese.
+Kraft held 70 percent of the British processed cheese market by 1968, and Dairylea was the leading processed cheese.
 It held around ten percent of the British margarine market, in a field that was dominated by Unilever.

 Kraft Foods UK had a turnover of £54 million in 1973.
 The company employed 4,350 people.